Lightstreamer/Lightstreamer-example-ISSLive-client-javascript/README.md

 Through the Lightstreamer client library it is possible to limit the frequency of the updates per each single item and the bandwidth of the whole dashboard: sliders to control such aspects are available in this demo.

-A minimal version of this application is also available on this project under the src_minimal folder (you can [see it live here](http://demos.lightstreamer.com/ISSLive/issmin.html) ).
+A minimal version of this application is also available on this project as issmin.html (you can [see it live here](http://demos.lightstreamer.com/ISSLive/issmin.html) ).
 This version is only comprised of a single html file that subscribes to a fixed set of symbols (the space station position and velocity data): you can use it as an "hello world" to help you write your own client application based on the data offered by the public server.

 ## Install